spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 ### Convert
 The first step is to convert raw M/EEG data from its native format (which depends on the acquisition system) to the format used by SPM.
 In the present example, the raw data are continuous.
-They can be converted to continuous SPM data, but to save disk space and time, we can "cut out" time windows (epochs) around the trials during the conversion step, so that the resulting SPM file contains epoched data.

 In the batch editor, select SPM on the top toolbar, and from the dropdown menu select M/EEG.
 At the top of the new dropdown menu, select